Krishna (1996 Hindi film): Plot

-Cobra and Sunil meet, where Cobra suspects that he has seen Krishna somewhere else.
-Sunil knows that Cobra may recognize him, but now he has come too far.
+Cobra and Krishna meet, where Cobra suspects that he has seen Krishna somewhere earlier.
+Sunil knows that Cobra may recognise him, but understands that now he has come too far.
 Later, Raja drops by a brothel, where Sunil is surprised to see his sister perform.
-His sister is shocked to see him too and commits suicide on the spot.
-Sunil learns from another dancer that most of the dancers have the same story to share – a man came in their life pretending to be a well to do person, married them, and sold them, where they were raped before ending up here.
-He realizes that the man whom he gave his sister to is responsible for the destruction of so many girl's lives.
+His sister is shocked to see him too and commits suicide out of shame.
+Sunil learns from another dancer that most of the dancers have the same story to share – a man came in their life pretending to be a benefactor, married them, and sold them, while they were raped before ending up here.
+He realises that the man whom he gave his sister to is responsible for the ruin of many girls' lives.

 The dancer also tells him that he keeps a record, mostly videotapes of the people he has sold the girls to, in order to blackmail them.
 In a fit of rage, Sunil accosts the man, but he dies.
 Sunil receives another blow when he learns that his mother has died.
-Amar keeps the truths under wraps and gives Sunil's mother the funeral she deserved.
+Amar keeps the truth under wraps and gives Sunil's mother a proper funeral.
 Sunil also learns that Amar's own daughter has been kidnapped and that Cobra has the tape which may uncover the identity of his sister's rapist.
 On learning of Cobra's other deal with Bhau and Raja, Sunil decides to end it all.
-In bloody aftermath, the criminals are killed.
+In a bloody aftermath, the criminals are killed.

-Sunil finds the tape, whereby he receives a shocker that his sister was raped by none other than Amar.
-Here, it is revealed that Amar's daughter is not kidnapped; it was only a ploy to garner public sympathy for the next elections.
+Sunil finds the tape, whereby he is shocked to discover that his sister was raped by none other than Amar.
+Here, it is revealed that Amar's daughter was not kidnapped; it was only a ploy to garner public sympathy for the next elections.
 However, the Commissioner (Kulbhushan Kharbanda) learns of this fraud and Amar has him captured.
 The next day, Amar is giving a speech when an enraged Sunil turns up.
 He makes his way to Amar.
 The Commissioner, who has somehow succeeded in escaping, manages to save Sunil from being taken down.
 He pleads to Sunil to let the police take over.
-Amar tries to run away, taking advantage of the situation, but Sunil removes a fake Sudarshan Chakra from an idol of Lord Krishna and beheads Amar with it.
+Amar tries to run away, taking advantage of the situation, but Sunil removes a Sudarshan Chakra from an idol of Lord Krishna and beheads Amar with it.
 With Amar dead, Sunil surrenders.